HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 ![Imgur](http://i.imgur.com/G1vEqi4.png)

 Currently, the changes you made are only part of your forked repository.
-Now it's time to propose changes into the main project by octocat.
+Now it is time to propose changes into the main project by octocat.

 Go to your fork of the repository on GitHub.com and click on the green **Compare and Pull Request** button located next to your branch to initiate a pull request.

 ![Imgur](http://i.imgur.com/19DFE5p.png)

-Once you've submitted the pull request it is up to the project owner whether your changes will be pulled into the repository or not.
+Once you have submitted the pull request it is up to the project owner whether your changes will be pulled into the repository or not.

 Success!
 You are now a GitHub user!